wlonk/arcadia/appendices/geography_and_culture.rst

 East England
 ~~~~~~~~~~~~

-Consisting of the counties of Bedfordshire, Cambridgeshire, Essex,
+Consisting of the counties of Cambridgeshire, Huntingdonshire, Norfolk,
-Hertfordshire, Huntingdonshire, Norfolk, and Suffolk, the East is marked
+and Suffolk, the East is marked by low-lying fens and extensive
-by low-lying fens and extensive waterways, and few here are not
+navigable waterways called the Broads, and few here are not comfortable
-comfortable on a boat.
-Much of the land is even reclaimed bogs.
-But it
+on a boat.
+Much of the land is even reclaimed wetlands.
+But it is
-is fertile land, and the farmers of the East have long been proud of
+fertile land, and the farmers of the East have long been proud of their
-their wealth and position.
-That is changing, as the mills of the North
+wealth and position.
+That is changing, as the mills of the North and the
-and the Midlands begin to eclipse the wealth one can find in sheep and
+Midlands begin to eclipse the wealth one can find in sheep and horses.
-horses.

 No one likes to see their stability and status vanish, and those who
 live in East Anglia are no different.
 They are trying to diversify, and